 Certain information listed in Chapter RCW 42.56 (a new window will open in your browser) is exempt from disclosure.
 Additional exemptions are found throughout state statutes that may potentially affect records the City holds.
 Municipal Research and Services Center (MRSC) of Washington has provided a list of Exemption and Prohibition Statutes not listed in Chapter 45.26 RCW in its publication entitled Public Records Act Report 61 Revised (November 2009) – Appendix C: Exemption List.
 This list is provided for informational purposes only and “failure to list an exemption shall not affect the efficacy of any exemption.”
 RCW 42.56.070(2).

 A fee of $.15 is charged per page or as otherwise provided for in the current Fees & Charges.
+Should the City decide, in its discretion, to use an outside vendor to scan responsive records, the requestor will be charged the actual amount that would be billed to the City prior to the records being provided.

 The City may require a deposit in an amount not to exceed ten percent of the estimated cost of providing copies for a request.
 If public records are made available on a partial or installment basis, the applicable fees shall be due and payable for each part of the request as provided.
 If an installment of a records request is not claimed or reviewed, the City shall not be obligated to fulfill the balance of the request.